folbricht/routedns/README.md

 A route has the following fields:

 - `type` - If defined, only matches queries of this type
 - `name` - A regular expession that is applied to the query name.
-Note that dots in domain names need to be escaped with \
+Note that dots in domain names need to be escaped
-- `resolver` - The identifier of a resolver, group, or earlier defined router
+- `resolver` - The identifier of a resolver, group, or another router that was defined earlier.

 Below, `router1` sends all queries for the MX record of `google.com` and all its sub-domains to a group consisting of Google's DNS servers.
 Anything else is sent to a DNS-over-TLS resolver.